webdigga/slot-picks/src/articles/end-back-pain.md

    If you can get into the routine or good habit of doing simple stretches and strengthening of your lower back muscles, you will benefit right through your 40's, 50's, 60's and beyond.\
    In the same way you brush your teeth twice per day to keep them clean and avoid pain, and you need to look at working or our back in a similar way.\
    Particularly as you’re now in the 40-60 age bracket where your muscles lose strength and flexibility.
-2. ## Avoid Carrying your back pack or bag or bag on one arm, or in one hand
+2. ## Avoid Carrying your backpack or bag or bag on one arm, or in one hand

    For this, you’re going to completely ‘flip’ everything you’ve likely done for yours when it comes to carrying bags.\
    This one is a very common mistake.
-Carrying a workbag or even shopping bag over one shoulder, means that the wieght is not even distributed.
-And the results is one side of your spine is under more presure that the other.
+Carrying a work bag or even shopping bag over one shoulder, means that the weight is not evenly distributed.
+And the result is one side of your spine is under more pressure than the other.
 Guess what happens to the side of your body carrying the extra weight all these years?
 (Likely to be the side you’re feeling the pain most).\
-   More, if you carry the bag over left shoulder all the time, you could end up with a curvature of your spine and it would mean that your left side is working too hard taking the weight of the bag, every day, and certainly much harder than your right side.\
+   Moreover, if you carry the bag over your left shoulder all the time, you could end up with a curvature of your spine and it would mean that your left side is working too hard taking the weight of the bag, every day, and certainly much harder than your right side.\
    And this would cause tension and pain, not to mention a funny and unhealthy looking posture.
 3. ## Regular Pilates